 Parks in Eagle Idaho

 I love the parks in Eagle.
 They offer visitors and residents a variety of amenities and places to enjoy.
 Many of these parks were places I grew up around and even took my children to!
-With its growing popularity as a residential community and vacation home destination, Eagle has several recreational parks, hiking trails and outdoor activity parks in and around the area.
+With its growing popularity as a residential community and vacation home destination, Eagle has several recreational parks, hiking trails, and outdoor activity parks in and around the area.
 As a family-oriented destination, Eagle has 4 public parks within the city that offer residents and visitors a variety of opportunities to enjoy the great outdoors.
 With this much variety, there’s an outdoor destination for everyone!
-If you’re wondering of Eagle has any good places and parks for your family to visit, read on!
+If you’re wondering if Eagle has any good places and parks for your family to visit, read on!

 Eagle Island State Park